 There will only be 150 spots available in the race this year, register early for guaranteed entry.
-A waitlist will be enabled when we reach 150 runners.

 **Please note that the 25k is on SUNDAY and the 100k is on SATURDAY in different locations.
 The 100k will be finishing in Twin Bridges (South Tahoe) at Sierra at Tahoe Resort and the 25k will be in west Tahoe in Homewood, at Homewood Mountain resort.